Joseph Smith Treasure Seeking Accounts:

 Joseph, Sen. told me that the best time for digging money, was, in the heat of summer, when the heat of the sun caused the chests of money to rise near the top of the ground.
 You notice, said he, the large stones on the top of the ground — we call them rocks, and they truly appear so, but they are, in fact, most of them chests of money raised by the heat of the sun.”
 (Eber D. Howe, Mormonism Unvailed, Painesville Ohio: Telegraph Press, 1834, pp. 232-237)

-The rocks which Joseph Sen. claimed were actually chests of money which were near the top of the ground, are described in the same way as the stone box which contained the golden plates:
+The rocks Joseph Sen. claimed were actually chests of money, are described in the same manner as the story of the stone box, that supposedly contained the golden plates of Mormon tradition:

 “On the west side of this hill, not far from the top, under a stone of considerable size, lay the plates, deposited in a stone box.
 This stone was thick and rounding in the middle on the upper side; and thinner towards the edges, so that the middle part of it was visible above the ground; but the edges all around was covered with earth.”
 Lucy Mack Smith, History, 1845, Page 84 (josephsmithpapers.org) [edited to remove the words ages.]